rithishsamm/myTutorialHell/README.md

 9) And change fonts too if necessary.
 I use `Segeo UI` for Interface, `Calibri` for Font and `Courier New` for monospace.
 For customize as per your convenience.
 10) Go to Community Plugins Options
 11) Turn On Community Plugins, Reload if necessary.
-12) Open the same, Click on Browse button in the Community Plugins Option
-13) Search for Style settings
+12) Open the same, Click on Browse button in the Community Plugins Option13) Search for Style settings
 14) Install and Enable it
 15) Reload or close it and reopen,
 16) Looks neat!